 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.
 Nothing in this post should be taken as medical advice.
 You should consult your doctor before trying any new products/supplements.

 There is nothing worse than waking up and realizing you’re sick.
 Whether it be a stuffy nose, cough, cold or the flu – no one hates feeling ill.

-I’ve rounded up some of my favorite Home Remedies for Colds, Coughs and Flu to help you hopefully feel better quicker!
+I’ve rounded up some of my favorite Home Remedies for Colds, Coughs, and Flu to help you hopefully feel better quicker!

-All of these natural cold and flu remedies are things I ALWAYS do when I’m not feeling well, and some I even do on the daily during cold and flu season as preventative care.
+All of these natural cold and flu remedies are things I ALWAYS do when I’m not feeling well, and some I even do daily during cold and flu season as preventative care.
 (For more preventative care – check out 7 Ways to Practice Wellness Daily)

-As with anything I share, this is simply what works for me and research I’ve done.
+As with anything I share, this is simply what works for me and the research I’ve done.
 I encourage you to do your own research, make your own choices, and possibly speak with your doctor before trying anything.
 Nothing below is intended to be taken as medical advice.

 What is elderberry syrup?

 Elderberry syrup is a syrup made from berries of the elder tree.